rubit0/inFluent/README.md

 inFluent is a simple fluent API for Unity3D GameObjects.
-Now you can chain inline via extensions as many methods as you want - including lambdas!
+Chain as many methods as you want, including lambda expressions.

 ----------